 To apply tubular vinyl, you just measure, cut with scissors or, for the type with a metal reinforcement, with tin snips.
 When applying, butt the tube section snugly against the window, and maintain tension on the vinyl as you fasten it to the jambs or sill with brads.

-Recommended methods for weatherstripping windows and doors depend on the type of window or door.
+Recommended methods for weather stripping doors and windows depend on the type of door or window.

 1 Scrape off any chipping or loose paint and remove any worn-out preexisting weatherstripping.
 If necessary, reposition the sash lock so it will properly pull the upper and lower sashes together for a tight seal.